Ryan Hackenbracht, PhD

 Renaissance, Book History, Religion and Literature

-Hackenbracht specializes in early modern British poetry, prose, and drama.
-His current book project, National Reckonings: The Last Judgment and National Identity in Milton’s England, examines the relationship between nationhood, eschatology, and literary form and genre during the English Revolution and Restoration.
-His research interests include: Milton and early modern poetry, the English Revolution, Thomas Hobbes and political philosophy, Henry Vaughan and royalist writing, book history and print culture, religion and literature, apocalypticism, and church history.
-Hackenbracht is a recipient of the Albert C. Labriola Award from the Milton Society of America, and his work has recently appeared in Studies in Philology and Renaissance and Reformation.
+Hackenbracht specializes in English poetry, prose, and politics of the sixteenth and seventeenth centuries.
+His current book project, National Reckonings: The Last Judgment and Literature in Milton's England, examines the relationship between counter-nationalism, eschatology, and literary form during the English Revolution and Restoration.
+His research interests include Milton and pop culture, Thomas Hobbes and political philosophy, apocalypticism and radical religion, book history and print culture, and religion and literature.

 - "Hobbes' Hebraism and the Last Judgment in Leviathan."
 In Early Modern Identities in English: Religion, Gender, Nation, ed. by Lorna Fitzsimmons.
 Brepols, 2014.
 Forthcoming.